Code-Screen/candidates/docs/pushingChanges.md

 **Note** that you can commit in small chunks if you like as you can push one or more commits to your repo.

-You may also push your changes to a separate branch, but be aware that each branch you create **must** be merged to `master` before you submit your solution, as we run our analysis on your code that is in the `master` branch of your repo.
+You may also push your changes to a separate branch, but be aware that each branch you create **must** be merged to `main` before you submit your solution, as we run our analysis on your code that is in the `main` branch of your repo.

 ### GitHub Actions